Pravargav/my-Imp-Notes/README.md

-# viewsModule
-Many applications of views module in django documentation.
+Applications of views module in django documentation.